 In Zadar, where sea hits the western city shore, Sea organs are placed.
 If you like listening to soothing sound of waves prepare to be amazed and have your mind blown.
 You'd think it can't get much better than that, but you'd be wrong.
 Zadar is the city where urban meets ancient.
 A few steps from the sea organs, you can greet and bid farewell to sun on a platform called "The Greetings to the Sun" (a.k.a.
 Sun Salutation) which lights up after the sunset, and not far form that there's an 3000 years old roman city shell.

 This old mistress, located on a peninsula and surrounded by ancient city walls is full of beautifull attractions and historical places and will woo you with its city forum, churches (of whom st. Donat's is the most well known) and its typical dalmatian dreaminess.

 Discover the National Parks

-By being situated in northern Dalmatia, which is in the middle of long and well-intended croatian coastline, Zadar is close to basicly anything you'd wanna see.
+By being situated in northern Dalmatia, which is in the middle of long and well-intended Croatian coastline, Zadar is close to basically anything you'd want to see.
 It's just a few hours away from beautiful islands, like Kornati and Dugi Otok.
 And if you think that, out of so many, I chose those two randomly, I didn't.
 Both Dugi Otok with its nature park Telaščica and unique beach Saharun (proclaimed as one of the most beautiful beaches in the whole wide world) and Kornati with its national park are sights you simply must bestow upon yourself.